sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 - [RxJS](https://rxjs-dev.firebaseapp.com/guide/overview)
 - [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)

+## Principles

+We inherit Sourcegraph's [engineering principles and practices](https://about.sourcegraph.com/handbook/engineering/principles-and-practices) and [Developer Insights principles and practices](https://about.sourcegraph.com/handbook/engineering/developer-insights#principles-and-practices).
+In addition, we have a few processes and practices specific to the Frontend Platform team:

 ## Processes

-#### Planning and prioritization
+### Planning and prioritization

 We plan and track our day-to-day work on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
-Our current process (last updated 2021-03-17) is as follows:
+Our current process (last updated 2021-05-14) is as follows:

 - Incoming tickets (e.g. from other teams) arrive in the _Inbox_ column.
-- Work is scheduled by adding a card to either the _Planned (product)_ or the _Planned (eng)_ column.
+- Work is scheduled by adding a card to either the _Backlog (product)_ or the _Backlog (eng)_ column.
-   - _Planned (product)_ is for work that directly contributes to product goals, and is refreshed and prioritized by the PM/EM.
+   - _Backlog (product)_ is for work that directly contributes to product goals, and is refreshed and prioritized by the PM/EM.
-   - _Planned (eng)_ is refreshed and prioritized by the engineers.
+   - _Backlog (eng)_ is refreshed and prioritized by the engineers.
 This is the place for refactorings, developer experience improvements, etc.
 - Work should not be moved into either column until it is ready for development.
    - Anything that needs design input gets the `needs-design` label and goes in the _Needs input_ column.
-- When starting work, engineers pull cards from one of the _Planned_ columns and move it to the _In Progress_ column.
+- When starting work, engineers pull cards from one of the _Backlog_ columns and move it to the _In Progress_ column.
 The other columns are self-explanatory 🙂
 - We do not yet have work-in-progress (WIP) limits for the columns, but will consider that soon.

-#### Tracking Issues
+### Tracking Issues

 The team makes use of [tracking issues](../../tracking_issues.md) for tracking progress on the implementation of new features.
 The teammates should ensure that a tracking issue is created when starting work on features that are expected to take longer than a few days (or require multiple PRs) to deliver.

-#### Getting cross-team feedback on RFC
+### Getting cross-team feedback on RFC

 - Create an issue for the RFC tracking on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
 - [Lock conversation](https://docs.github.com/en/github/building-a-strong-community/locking-conversations): RFC should be discussed in the Google doc.